Mihawk1891/Docpal/README.md

   - Separate functions for loading documents, creating vector stores, retrievers, and RAG chains.
   - Allows for easy modification and extension of individual components.

+### How was My approach to this problem

+### Understanding the Problem Statement

+The objective of this project is to develop a system that retrieves relevant documents from a given corpus and uses them to generate responses.
+This task involves integrating two key components:

+1. A retrieval method (such as BM25 or dense retrieval)
+2. A Language Model (LLM) for generating responses

+### Solution Approach

+I approached this challenge by implementing a Retrieval-Augmented Generation (RAG) architecture.
+I designed a system that combines state-of-the-art retrieval techniques with advanced language generation capabilities.

+### Retrieval Methods Implemented

+I developed My system to support two retrieval methods:

+1. Dense Retrieval: This method uses Google GenerativeAI embeddings to capture semantic similarities between documents and queries.
+It's particularly effective for large-scale datasets and can capture nuanced semantic relationships.

+2. BM25 Retrieval: This term-frequency based approach is excellent for smaller datasets or when term frequencies are crucial.
+It allows for fine-tuning of weighting schemes to optimize retrieval performance.

+### Integration with Language Model

+My RAG chain integrates the retrieval method with the LLM in the following way:

+1. I create a dynamic retriever function that allows us to switch between dense and BM25 retrieval methods based on the specific requirements of the task and corpus nature.

+2. The retrieved relevant documents are then formatted and used as context for the LLM.

+3. My prompt template guides the LLM to generate responses based on both the user input and the retrieved context.

+### Technical Implementation Details

+I implemented the following components:

+1. Document Loading and Splitting: We developed functions to load PDF files and split them into manageable chunks for processing.

+2. Vector Store Creation: We utilized FAISS vector store to efficiently manage and query document embeddings.

+3. Retrieval Method Selection: Our system dynamically chooses between dense and BM25 retrieval methods based on user input.

+4. RAG Chain Creation: We designed a flexible RAG chain structure that incorporates both retrieval and generation components.

+5. Chat Loop Implementation: We developed a chat loop that continuously processes user queries and generates responses based on the retrieved information.

+### Benefits of This Approach

+This RAG architecture offers several advantages:

+1. Flexibility: It allows for easy switching between dense and BM25 retrieval methods, adapting to different corpus characteristics.

+2. Scalability: The system can handle large datasets efficiently due to the use of vector stores and optimized retrieval algorithms.

+3. Contextual Understanding: By incorporating relevant documents into the LLM's context, we enhance the quality and accuracy of generated responses.

+4. User-Friendly Interface: Our chat-based interface makes it easy for users to interact with the system and receive relevant information.

 ### Usage

 1. Clone the repository: